 Programmable devices understand a specific language, sometimes referred to as its command set.
 One common set is called SCPI (Standard Commands for Programmable Instruments).

 Device objects allow you to configure and query an instrument without knowledge of its command set.
-This chapter covers the basic functionality of device objects that use MATLAB® instrument drivers.
+This section covers the basic functionality of device objects that use MATLAB® instrument drivers.

 If your application is straightforward, or if you are already familiar with the topics mentioned above, you might want to begin with Creating and Connecting Device Objects.
 If you want a high-level description of all the steps you are likely to take when communicating with your instrument, refer to the Getting Started documentation that is linked to from the top of the main Instrument Control Toolbox Doc Center page.